dlasecki/QAOA-MicrosoftQuantumLibraries/README.md

 - input consists of arrays of coefficients for 1-local and 2-local Hamiltonian terms,
 - a gradient-free Cobyla optimizer is used for finding good QAOA input parameters.

 The flowchart of the implementation can be seen below.
-Please click to zoom in.
 Notation comes from the [QAOA paper](https://arxiv.org/abs/1411.4028)).

 <img src="https://github.com/dlasecki/QAOA-MicrosoftQuantumLibraries/blob/master/resources/flowchart.svg" alt="qaoa-flowchart" border="0" width="200%"/></a><br />
 Dependencies: